endpoints4s/endpoints4s/documentation/manual/src/paradox/quick-start.md

 @@snip [Usage.scala](/documentation/examples/quickstart/client/src/main/scala/quickstart/Usage.scala) { #increment }

-As you can see, invoking an endpoint consists of calling a function on the `CounterClient` object.
-The *endpoints* library then builds an HTTP request (according to the endpoint description), sends it to the server, and eventually decodes the HTTP response (according to the endpoint description).
+As you can see, invoking an endpoint consists of calling a function on the `CounterClient` object. endpoints4s then builds an HTTP request (according to the endpoint description), sends it to the server, and eventually decodes the HTTP response (according to the endpoint description).

 ## Server implementation